 But believe it or not, performance has long been a huge part of Buick’s DNA.
 Even since its earliest days, the tri-shield badge ushered forth insanely quick cars that were revolutionary for their time.
 From stripped-down convertible race cars to iconic muscle cars, Buick engines have long pushed the pioneers of motorsports that much faster toward victory.

-Hell, it was Buick’s racing prowess and engineering that helped solidify the brand’s reputation for durability and unique craftsmanship back in the day.
+It was Buick’s racing prowess and engineering that helped solidify the brand’s reputation for durability and unique craftsmanship back in the day.
 So now, over a century later, Buick’s legacy of performance still lives on, even though refinement is the name of game and has been for a while.

 But thanks to the archivists over at GM, here are 10 incredible cars that have helped “establish and advance Buick’s performance heritage.”